gerardb7/textplanner/README.md

 * *optimization* contains an alternative approach to ranking based on multiobjective optimization with softmax distributions

 # Future work
+* Usage instructions will be added as the code becomes stable
-* A demo will be set up to show the capabilities of the tool and some of its applications
+* An on-line demo will be set up to show the capabilities of the tool and some of its applications
-* Publications describing the scientific work behind the tool and evaluations will be posted as they appear in publications
+* Publications describing the scientific work behind the tool and evaluations will be posted as they are published